starryalley/Anduril2/README.md

 When in lower levels (< DEFAULT_LEVEL), optionally we can turn on AUX LED along with main emitters.

-`6C`: in lowest level (ramp floor), allow AUX colour LED to be turned on along with main emitters for possible tint mix. `6H` changes AUX colour from RED to WHITE (total 7 colours).
+`6C`: in lower levels, allow AUX colour LED to be turned on along with main emitters for possible tint mix. `6H` changes AUX colour from RED to WHITE (total 7 colours).

-`6C`: in lowest level, cycle through these additional states:
+`6C`: in lower levels, cycle through these additional states:
-  - main emitters off, aux off, button high (lowest possible/useful light)
+  - main emitters on, aux high, button low (allow use of AUX LEDs with main emitters)
-  - main emitters off, aux high, button low
+  - main emitters off, aux off, button high
-  - main emitters on, aux high, button low
+  - main emitters off, aux off, button low (lowest possible/useful light)
   - back to default (main emitters on, aux off, button low)

 No extra state is defined and the AUX LED on is temporary (not remembered) so if there is any button event (ramp up for example), AUX LED will be off.
 If later user enters moonlight, only main emitters will be lit (default).
 You need to re-enable this through `6C` or `6H`.
 The current AUX LED colour is remembered until reboot(factory reset).